Genivia/ugrep/README.md

       ugrep --encoding=LATIN1 PATTERN ...

-- Search patterns that match multiple lines (by default), i.e. patterns may contain one or more `\n` newlines
+- Search patterns that match multiple lines (by default), i.e. patterns may contain one or more newlines

 <a name="toc"/>